PeerKonnect alleviates stigma behind getting help, and enables ANY student in your school to get the help they need.

 Durham, NC - July 7, 2018 - Peer (student-to-student) tutoring is not a new concept.
 In the US during the 19th and early 20th centuries, most American students attended a one-room schoolhouse.
 A single teacher was responsible for teaching reading, arithmetic, history, and geography to six to 40 students in first through eighth grades!
 It became common practice for teachers to enlist the help of older students to help teach younger ones.
 This fluid practice of matching older or more advanced students with those needing help became more difficult to implement as the industrial age progressed, cities grew, and education ...
 Read more

 Ray is the Founder and CEO of PeerKonnect.
-He is studying Economics, as well as Innovation and Entrepreneurship at Duke, and has tutored throughout high school and college.
+He is a Duke graduate, where he studied Economics and Entrepreneurship, and has tutored throughout high school and college.
 Ray was inspired to build PeerKonnect after co-founding a peer tutoring program at his high school (Thomas Jefferson High School for Science and Technology) that reached over 20% of the school.

 Hitesh is the Co-Founder and Lead Software Engineer of PeerKonnect.
-He is studying electrical engineering and computer science at UC Berkeley, and has been an avid tutor in the past, inspiring him to be a part of building PeerKonnect.
-Hitesh has had significant experience in the past with software development, UI/UX design, and data analysis.
+He graduated from UC Berkeley with a degree in electrical engineering and computer science, and has been an avid tutor in high school and college, inspiring him to be a part of building PeerKonnect.
+Hitesh has significant experience with software development, product design/management, and data-driven statistical analysis.

 We were in the 2017 Melissa & Doug Entrepreneur Program, Duke’s premier undergraduate entrepreneur program.
 The program consisted of weekly mentorship from Howie Rhee, Melissa and Doug Bernstein themselves, and Forbes 30 under 30 winners like Tatiana Birgisson and Jake Stauch.